Deep Variational Free Energy Approach to Dense Hydrogen

-Figure~\ref{fig:pressure} shows the energy, entropy and pressure of the very same system as Fig.~\ref{fig:epochs}.
-Our energy is slightly higher and entropy is slightly smaller than the estimates of Ref.~\cite{Morales2010a}.
-The pressure is computed using the viral theorem as $ (2K+V)/(3 L^3)$~\cite{landau2013statistical}, where $K$ and $V$ are the total kinetic and potential energies of the system.
-Our estimated pressure is smaller than the CEIMC value, which is close to {\it ab initio} MD calculation with local density approximation~\cite{Morales2010a}.
-This prediction is further away from the Saumon-Chabrier-van Horn (SCvH) equations of state based on a chemical model as a mixture of hydrogen molecules, hydrogen atoms, protons, and electrons~\cite{saumon1995equation}.
-Predicting an even denser equation of state than the chemical models is in line with previous quantum Monte Carlo calculations~\cite{Morales2010a, Mazzola2018}.
-In this respect, our observation of even larger deviations from the SCvH model will reinforce the speculated implications of such findings on the Jupiter model~\cite{Morales2010a, Mazzola2018}, such as larger core mass and lower atmospheric metallicity.
+After accounting for the finite size correction~\cite{SM}, our estimated pressure $529(4)$ GPa is slightly smaller than the CEIMC prediction $553(1)$ GPa~\cite{Morales2010a}.
+Nevertheless, both values are smaller than {\it ab initio} MD calculation with local density approximation, which is even further away from the Saumon–Chabrier–van Horn (SCvH) equations of state based on a chemical model as a mixture of hydrogen molecules, atoms, protons, and electrons~\cite{saumon1995equation}.
+Predicting an even denser equation of state than the SCvH chemical model is in line with previous quantum Monte Carlo calculations~\cite{Morales2010a, Mazzola2018}.
+Combined with the ability to directly access entropy, the deep variational free energy approach developed in this Letter can be a valuable tool for planetary modeling.

 The fact that we have reached higher internal energy ($K+V$) but lower pressure ($\propto 2K+V$) indicates our calculation obtains lower kinetic energy and higher potential energy than the CEIMC results of Ref.~\cite{Morales2010a}.
-It is known that accuracy in the internal energy is often greater than the pressure, as the latter requires high accuracy in the kinetic and the potential energies whose errors tend to cancel out in the internal energy~\cite{Militzer2001b}.
-Likewise, we are more confident about our calculated internal energy than the pressure because the viral estimator for the pressure omits Pulay-like corrections due to incomplete optimizations~\cite{Mazzola2014}.
+It is known that the accuracy of internal energy is often greater than pressure, as the latter requires high accuracy both in the kinetic and potential energies whose errors tend to cancel out in the internal energy~\cite{Militzer2001b}.
+Likewise, we are thus more confident about our calculated internal energy than the pressure because the virial estimator for the pressure omits Pulay-like corrections due to incomplete optimizations~\cite{Mazzola2014}.
 We have released our codes and trained models~\cite{github}.
-By confirming and further reducing the variational free energy one can verify our findings reported here.
+By inspecting and further reducing the variational errors one can verify our findings reported here.